When one of my oldest friends, whom I have known since I was sent to school in the US, for 11th grade, and my exact contemporary

 , told me she was expecting her 7th child, I did what many people would do upon hearing this: congratulate her warmly, at the same time wince in mini-horror.

-Not even 32 and already the mother of 6, with one on the way!
+Already the mother of 6, with one on the way!
 Her sister with 7 of her own, to boot!

 This unusual, modern state-of-affairs is probably why I was intrigued enough to watch Monday's TLC